GLOBAL MARKETS-Stalled US debt talks, inflation woes hit stocks

 But crude oil prices bucked the downtrend and kept rising, after a warning from the Saudi energy minister to speculators that raised the prospect of further OPEC+ output cuts.

-Negotiators for Democratic President Joe Biden and top congressional Republican Kevin McCarthy are set to reconvene on Wednesday to end an impasse.
+Negotiators for Democratic President Joe Biden and top congressional Republican Kevin McCarthy met again on Wednesday to end an impasse in talks.

-McCarthy said on Wednesday that while there are still differences between Democrats and Republicans over spending, he believed that progress could be made on Wednesday and that a deal could be made.
+McCarthy said earlier on Wednesday that while there are still differences between Democrats and Republicans over spending, he believed that a deal could be made.

 Time is running short for a resolution, and the Treasury Department has warned that the federal government could be unable to pay all its bills by as soon as June 1 - just eight days away - and it would take several days to pass legislation through the narrowly divided Congress.